 About Bev Jo and this blog:

 With Linda Strega and Ruston, I co-wrote our book, “Dykes-Loving-Dykes: Dyke Separatist Politics for Lesbians Only” in 1990.
 I’ve been disabled since 1981 with ME/CFIDS (Myalgic Encephalomyelitis or Chronic Fatigue Immune Dysfunction Syndrome) or perhaps Lyme disease (who the hell knows) and MCS (Multiple Chemical Sensitivity.)
 I love nature and plants and animals — and especially the animals who are feared and hated and killed by people who don’t even know them, just as Lesbians are.
 I’ve learned to love rats especially, who I do not consider inferior to humans.
 I’m a spiritual atheist, but I’ve found out that there is definitely life after death because a little rat returned from the dead for three days to comfort us.
 These hated little animals are so kind and loving, and willing to die for someone they love.
-I say, in our fight to protect the earth — distrust all “truths” we are taught by patriarchy.
+In our fight to protect the earth, distrust all “truths” we are taught by patriarchy, including by the “experts.”
 The true truth is often the opposite.